lukapu/pediex/README.md

 ```
 ## Prepare Input Data

-Place your input dataset (e.g., AllAnimals.v2.TxT) in the data/ folder.
+Remove the example datasets and place your input dataset (e.g., AllAnimals.v2.TxT) in the data/ folder.
 Update the configs/config.yaml file with the appropriate paths and parameters.
 Configuration

 The configs/config.yaml file controls the behavior of the tool.
 Below is an example configuration: